The following resources are available to help assist students with their communications goals.

 These websites also contain useful ESL resources:

-- Improve your English grammar, essay and persuasive writing with this introductory college writing course.
+- EdX Course - English Grammar and Style - Improve your English grammar, essay and persuasive writing with this introductory college writing course.

-- Gain critical communication skills in writing and public speaking with this introduction to American political rhetoric.
+- EdX Course - Rhetoric: The Art of Persuasive Writing and Public Speaking - Gain critical communication skills in writing and public speaking with this introduction to American political rhetoric.

-- Purdue University: ESL-specific exercises
+- Purdue University: ESL Resources.

 - MIT open courseware course for free on Writing and Reading the Essay.